Peter Forster (bishop): Episcopal ministry

 In 2013, Forster led the Church of England delegation to the 10th Assembly of the World Council of Churches, held in Busan, South Korea.

 During his years as a member of the House of Lords, from 2001 to 2019, Forster initiated major debates on marriage, children and family life, and on the impact of pornography on society, as well as speaking on a wide range of topics.

 In March 2019, he called for Parliament to agree to Theresa May's Brexit deal during a debate in the House of Lords.

 In March 2019, Forster faced controversy following a child sex abuse scandal in the diocese.
 A priest who had been accused of sex offences 35 years earlier, wrote confidentially about the allegations in a letter to the bishop in 2009.
 The allegations had been fully disclosed to the church authorities in 1974.
 The letter came to light during a police investigation in 2017 of a previous Bishop of Chester, Victor Whitsey, who has been named in abuse cases as a paedophile.
 There was a Church Disciplinary Measure (CDM) process against Forster, and while this was considered he agreed to delegate his safeguarding responsibilities to the suffragan Bishop of Birkenhead.
 The bishop stated that he acted reasonably, and in accordance with the policy guidance which applied in 2009, and vigorously contested the allegation.
 It was decided that he had no case to answer.
 An independent report into the church's handling of the Whitsey allegations was published in October 2020.

 In April 2019, Forster announced that he would retire on 30 September 2019.
 In retirement he moved to the Scottish Borders, to a house which he and his son had built over the preceding dozen years.
 He had previously, in the 1980s, built a house in East Lothian with his father-in-law, Eric Stevenson, an Edinburgh architect.

 Roman Catholic Church

 Forster was received into the Roman Catholic Church in 2021.
 Reports of his reception were widespread, but no mention was made of plans to ordain him to the Catholic priesthood or any prospective ministry for him in the Catholic Church.

 Personal life

 Forster married Elisabeth Anne Stevenson in 1978, and they have four children.
-His brother-in-law, Kenneth Stevenson, was also a bishop.
+His brother-in-law, Kenneth Stevenson, was also an Anglican bishop.